dannybauman/30-day-map-challenge-2025/QUICK-START.md

 - Requires data scraping or complex preprocessing
 - Too many moving parts for 1 hour
 - Boring to you

+---

+## ✅ Human-in-the-Loop Reminders
+- Every map must include your own judgement call about accuracy and storytelling—log it in the daily README.
+- When AI suggests styling or copy, read it carefully and adjust tone/details before publishing.
+- Keep track of any manual code edits (e.g., bug fixes, accessibility tweaks) so you can list them in the “Human review” section later.

 **Remember**: You'll be implementing this across 8-10 platforms today, so pick something that:
 - Has clear success criteria